 There is something about Sapa that defines itself as undeniably Vietnamese.
 The rolling valleys, rice terraces, minority hill tribes, and stilted buildings are the image many people conjure when they think of this otherwise modern country.
 Sapa is where the countryside is still alive and thriving.
 Opportunities for trekking abound, and interacting with the fascinating locals is the main activity in this remote place.

 After breakfast, you will head off into the beautiful Hoang Lien National Park by car, along the road you have the chance to see big rice terraces and a hopefully the high tops of the mountain range.
-Soon your guide will introduce you to the biggest group of minorities in this area, the colorful Black H’mong people, famous for their indo colored cloths and silver necklace.
+Soon your guide will introduce you to the biggest group of minorities in this area, the Tay and Red Dao people.
 The walk is on a good path and will take few hours, plenty of time to learn about history and traditional customs.
 You will then continue the transfer deeper into the valley and cross the beautiful Muong Bo River before reaching Thanh Phu village of Tay minority.
 Here you will see the big difference in culture as the group wears lighter colors of silk clothing.
-Your lunch will be served next to the rice fields in a local restaurant.
-After lunch the tour continues to the small village of My Son and an interesting afternoon walk.
-This remote tribe is the smallest minority group in Sapa area and home to Xa Pho people.
+Your picnic lunch will be served along the way, next to the rice fields.
 In the afternoon you will arrive in the remote and quiet Red Dao village of Nam Cang.
 Walking along the small roads you will soon understand that this is “off the beaten trail”, people are looking happily.
-Finally you will cross a private bridge and check into your private room in the comfortable Nam Cang Riverside lodge.
+Finally you will cross a private bridge and check into your private room in the comfortable Topas Riverside lodge.
 You can now explore the village or relax in the river or at the riverside veranda.

 Here you will board your overnight train back to Hanoi.